 the only child in his family to be given an education.

 His first employment was as a surveyor’s apprentice, before moving to London to work as a Chemist’s assistant.
 It was while in London he most likely received some training in Astrology and Occult high magic.
-We know that later he had a library containing some of the classical magical texts as were extent during those times, and most probably these were obtained while he was in London.
-Sometime around 1812, Murrell returned to the Essex and settled in the village of Hadleigh where he rented a small weatherboard cottage set in a narrow lane facing the south door of Hadleigh's St. James the Less Church, from there he started work as a cobbler making shoes.
-However, as his reputation as a “wise man” spread, he gave up shoemaking and set himself up as an herbalist, healer and seer, a full-time “cunning man”.
+We know that later he had a library containing such classical magical texts as were extent during those times, and most probably these were obtained while he was in London.
+Sometime around 1812, Murrell returned to Essex and settled in the village of Hadleigh.
+There he rented a small weatherboard cottage set in a narrow lane facing the south door of Hadleigh's St. James the Less Church, from where he started work as a cobbler making shoes.
+However, as his reputation as a "wise man" spread, he gave up shoemaking and set himself up as an herbalist, healer and seer, a full-time “cunning man”.

 As a cunning man Murrell’s reputation was unsurpassed.

 Not only locals, but also wealthy aristocrats sought him out.

 His clients came from all across the country, particularly Suffolk and